mpv-player/mpv/DOCS/man/encode.rst

     By default, the order is unspecified.
 Deprecated.

 ``--ovc=<codec>``
     Specifies the output video codec.
-This can be a comma separated list of possible codecs to try.
 See ``--ovc=help`` for a full list of supported codecs.

 ``--ovoffset=<value>``
     Shifts video data by the given time (in seconds) by shifting the pts